KSomkul/Predicting-Home-Credit-Clients-Repayment-Abilities/README.md

 # Predicting-Home-Credit-Clients-Repayment-Abilities

 ## Project Overview
-the goal is to predict future payment behavior of clients from application, demographic and historical credit behavior data
+The goal is to predict whether or not an applicant will be able to repay a loan based of their payment behavior and demographic.

 ## Data